akshayparihardev/Thought-of-the-Day/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-06-15**
+## 🗓️ Date: **2025-06-16**

 ### 💬 Today's Insight:
 ```
-> To be able to laugh and to be merciful are the only things that make man better than the beast. ❤️ - Ruskin Bond
+> Happiness can be found, even in the darkest of times, if one only remembers to turn on the light. ❤️ - J.K.
+Rowling
 ```

 ---